snimu/blog/contents/tags-make-them-smart-and-safe/article.md

 The ultimate capability that the separation of simulacra might enable is continual learning.

 An issue with continual learning is catastrophic forgetting.
 Teach the model new facts and it will forget old ones.
 However, I believe that this is in part due to LLMs being [Contextualization Machines](https://stochasm.blog/posts/contextualization-machines/).
 They produce outputs *conditional on the context*.
-If the context does not leave enough criterial with which to differentiate it from another context, then of course following it up with text B will lead the model to unlearn to complete this context with text A, even if it was previously trained to produce text A from the context.
+If the context does not leave enough criteria with which to differentiate it from another context, then of course following it up with text B will lead the model to unlearn to complete this context with text A, even if it was previously trained to produce text A from the context.

 Tags work around this issue by providing additional context which allows the model to retain the ability to express previously learned information *in the context in which it learned it*.

+This is similar to current RL which, at least in its early stages, mostly teaches a model to express certain behaviors that it already knows more strongly.
+In other words, when a model knows something but rarely expresses it because it prefers to express something different given some context, RL will increase the probability of the desired completion compared to the current most likely one, thus turning pass@k success rates into pass@1 success rates.

-Beside the obvious use-cases of continual learning, this might allow us to provide an agent with new information *in the weights* without overwriting its behavior, simply by training the information conditioned on different tags.
+Beside the obvious use-cases of continual learning, this might allow us to provide an agent with *new information* in the weights without overwriting its *behavior*, simply by training the information conditioned on different tags.
 This new information should then be available to the agent.
 For example, we could train the LLM on a new paper, without the agent suddenly sounding like it wants to lecture you.
 In general, a model will contextualize new data better and thus be less likely to overwrite previous knowledge.

 > Of course, contextualization issues aren't the *only* problem with continual learning, not by a long shot; but they do seem relevant enough for tags to provide a real advantage.

 As a sidenote, the same effects might make curriculum learning more effective.
 A `<date>...</date>` tag will help the model contextualize new information much better, and thus help it make connections between different pieces of information.
-And sorting data by time is of course not the only method that can be used with tags; sorting by author, or source, or data type (code, general text, ...), can be used just as easily, as long as the tags contain the information needed to impose an order on the data.
+And sorting data by time is not the only method that can be used with tags; sorting by author, or source, or data type (code, general text, ...), can be used just as easily, as long as the tags contain the information needed to impose an order on the data.

 ## Why tags might be a bad idea